saagarsubedii/FreelanceX/README.md

-FreelanceX – Freelance Marketplace Platform
+# FreelanceX – MERN Freelance Marketplace Platform

 FreelanceX is a MERN stack web application that connects clients with skilled freelancers and helps them collaborate and manage projects online.